dwhiffing/fury/content/nato/it/navy/frigates/body.md

 air missiles (SAM) augmented by 20mm and 40mm cannon.
 In addition to the 127mm gun, these ships use four Italian designed Otomat Mk2 Surface to Surface Missiles (SSM) for anti-ship targeting.
-ASW work is carried out by two AB-212 Anti-Submarine Warfare (ASW) helicopters backed up by onboard torpedos and sonar.
+ASW work is carried out by two AB-212 ASW helicopters backed up by onboard torpedoes and sonar.

 | Class     | Pennant | Name      | Task         | Remarks |
 |-----------|---------|-----------|--------------|---------|